citp/privacy-policy-historical/r/rv/rvt/rvt.com.md

 ### With whom your information may be shared

-RV Trader will not share any of your personally identifiable information with third parties except our service providers without your prior consent and as described in this privacy statement.
+RV Trader will not share any of your personally identifiable information with third parties except our service providers without your prior and explicit consent and only as described in this privacy statement.

 Back to Top